External Wall Insulation

 All product and system datasheets are available from our Download Centre.

-The minimum at which render can be applied is 5°C. At lower temperatures the possibility of water freezing may cause problems such as cracking and debonding of the render.
+Minimum temperature: 5°C – anything lower increases the possibility of water freezing may cause problems such as cracking and debonding of the render.

-The maximum temperature at which render should be applied is 30°C. At higher temperatures the render would need to be applied in shaded areas, the substrate may need cooling with a mist spray of water.
+Maximum temperature: 30°C – anything higher and the render would need to be applied in shaded areas and the substrate may need cooling with a mist spray of water.

 Weep holes are a standard architectural detail and are required as instructed by the architect.